-Description: Work unit corners are posted with yellow signs identifying the project and unit numbers and by yellow flagging printed with the words "SILVICULTURE BOUNDARY".
+Description: Units boundaries are virtual and available via georeferenced PDF maps.
 Portions of the work units may be flagged with "SILVICULTURE BOUNDARY" tape and/or verbally designated by Contracting Officer's personnel on site at the time of treatment.
-Boundaries will generally be identifiable features on the ground, such as roads, topographic ridges, drainage buffers, or residual tree line, and within areas mechanically prepared in 2022.
+Boundaries will generally be identifiable features on the ground, such as roads, topographic ridges, drainage buffers, or residual tree line, and within areas that have been mechanically cleared of brush.
 Excluded portions (non-treatment areas) of units will include riparian buffers, control areas, and steep slopes not adequately prepared for planting by mechanical equipment.